Robust and efficient data-driven predictive control: Simulations

 For space reasons, we only report the resulting optimal regularization parameters for SLRA-eDDPC in Table \ref{tab_opt_regul_params}.
 It can be observed that $\lambda_{\sigma}^*$ increases with a larger number of data points.
 A larger regularization parameter corresponds to less relaxation of \eqref{eqn_robust_eDDPC_dynamics}, potentially due to a more accurate predictor which is obtained after performing the necessary pre-processing steps of Algorithm~\ref{alg_preprocessing} on a deeper Hankel matrix, i.e., larger $d$.
 This suggests that using more offline data yields a more accurate predictor.
 For $\lambda_{\beta}^*$, it can be seen that this parameter attains small values regardless of the number of data points $T$.
-A possible explanation for not largely regularizing $\widehat\beta(t)$ is that the pre-processing steps used in Algorithm~\ref{alg_preprocessing} have a denoising effect on the data matrix (similarly also for SVD-DDPC).
+A sensitivity analysis of this hyperparameter and its effect on the performance of the eDDPC is illustrated in Figure~\ref{fig_sensitivity_lambdaB}.
+The results indicate that for values of $\lambda_\beta\leq10^{-3}$, the performance remains largely unchanged across different data lengths, suggesting that the algorithm is relatively insensitive to this hyperparameter.
+A possible explanation for this (i.e., for not largely regularizing $\widehat\beta(t)$) is that the pre-processing steps used in Algorithm~\ref{alg_preprocessing} have a de-noising effect on the data matrix (similarly also for SVD-DDPC).
 In contrast, DDPC directly uses the Hankel matrix of noisy data and, hence, regularization of the regressor vector is needed.

 \begin{rem} We include 0 in the hyperparameter space which turned out to be an optimal choice for some depths $d$ (see Table~\ref{tab_opt_regul_params}).
 Theorem~\ref{thm_guarantees}, however, requires that $\lambda_\beta,\lambda_{\sigma}>0$.
-To maintain theoretical guarantees, one may choose $\lambda_{\beta}$ to be a small number rather than zero in those cases, which does not largely affect the closed-loop cost. \end{rem}
+To maintain theoretical guarantees, one may choose $\lambda_{\beta}$ to be a small number rather than zero in those cases, which does not largely affect the closed-loop cost (compare Figure~\ref{fig_sensitivity_lambdaB}). \end{rem}